Cameras That Work with Amazon Alexa

-Alexa, being the forerunner of AI voice assistants, is no doubt a favorite among consumers and developers.
-Proof to that is the fact that hundreds of smart home devices are now compatible with Alexa, including home security cameras.
+Alexa, the forerunner of AI voice assistants, is a favorite among consumers and developers.
+As a result, hundreds of smart home devices are now compatible with Alexa, including home security cameras.

 Different Echos, Different Skills

 How Alexa controls your security camera will depend on the Echo device you choose and what the camera’s Skill allows for.

 Skills are created by developers and usually backed by the camera maker.
 A Skill might allow you to arm and disarm your camera, check on motion events, or even swap to a custom mode.
 Most Skills are compatible with:

 - Dot ($49.00) — smaller size, smaller speaker

 - Echo Plus ($149.00) — better speaker, built-in Zigbee hub

 - Echo Dot Kids Edition ($69.99) — kid-friendly features

 On the other hand, some Skills are only compatible with Alexa-enabled devices that have or connect to screens:

 - Echo Show ($229.00) — 10″ built-in screen, Zigbee hub